radosz99/tennis-ball-detector/README.md

 	cd ..
 done
 ```
-After executing script above it will be visible directory `all` with 1200 positive images and file `info.lst` which contains information about all images.
+After executing script above it will be visible directory `all/` with 1200 positive images and file `info.lst` which contains information about all images.
 In first column there is filename, number before `|` means from which positive sample, image is created.
 In second amount of tennis balls in this photo, in third and fourth x and y coordinates appropriately and in fifth and sixth height and width in pixels:
 ```
 1|0001_0056_0026_0080_0080.jpg 1 56 26 80 80
 ...